davidsonz/Travel-Website/_posts/2014-09-01-SouthIsland.md

 It is a well maintained mountain and on a good season you can ski across lakes and down to the road to meet your car.

 You cannot stay on the mountain but instead stay in St Arnaud, a 20km drive away.
 We stay at the <a target="_blank" href="http://www.alpinelodge.co.nz/">Alpine Lodge</a>.
-I highly recommend it, there are options of self contained units or bunk rooms, the staff are extremely helpful and friendly and the restaurant is good.
+I highly recommend it, there are options of self-contained units or bunk rooms, the staff are extremely helpful and friendly and the restaurant is good.
 The Lodge is also a short walk from the end of Lake Rotoiti and one of the most iconic views in NZ.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2014-09-01-SouthIsland/rainbow1-min.jpg" class="image1">